clinta/clinta.github.io/_drafts/docker-multi-host-vxlan.md

+Docker's default networking design seems to be a great "just works" solution for people running docker in public clouds.
+It provides a simple way to expose ports for services by NATting ports on the host's IP back to containers.

+But this isn't ideal for some situations.
+In a bare-metal datacenter environment you may prefer that your containers have routable IPs on your network and you may prefer to keep the NAT at the edge of your network.
+To do this with docker isn't very straightforward, but it can be done.
+For ease of use I'll be showing how to do it with docker-machine and docker hosts running in virtualbox.
+But this technique should work well on bare metal in the datacenter.

 Install docker, docker-machine and docker-compose and virtualbox.
 Start by creating a docker-machine which will be used to generate your token to create a swarm cluster.

 ```bash